pytorch/rfcs/RFC-0013-input-descriptor.md

 scripted(badTensor, myFlag)
 ```

-## "Train" input descriptors from real inputs
+## Extract input descriptors from real inputs

+`MetaTensorType` can be manually provided by model users where they have an understanding of the characteristics of model inputs (e.g., the shape and dtype of input tensors).

-We can provide helper functions to help “train” MetaTensorType out of real inputs.
+We can provide helper functions to automatically extract `MetaTensorType` out of real inputs.
 Given a set of example tensors for a particular parameter, we may infer the maximal set of common properties that are true for all the inputs.

-The MetaTensorType can be gradually widened.
+`MetaTensorType` can be gradually widened.
 For instance, if a new input fails the current tensor descriptor, it can be added to the example input to relax constraints specified in the tensor descriptor.
-This is akin to re-train using failed ezamples*.* This feature would make input-descriptor easier to use or to experiment with.
-It is another example of using profile-guided feedback to lower adoption barrier, but we do so in a safe-way.

-Note that the caveat of input-descriptor widening is that it may decrease the information of input descriptors
+This feature would make input-descriptor easier to use or to experiment with.
+Note that the caveat of input-descriptor widening is that it may decrease the information of input descriptors.
+But since `MetaTensorType` is a regular Python object, users may manually split a `MetaTensorType` into multiple ones and script a model multiple times, each with a different input descriptor.

 # Design Discussions